Boeing sinks to loss on $4.5 bln charges related to 787 delays | Business

 "Here we go again.
 Just as we saw with the 737 MAX, Boeing is now racking up massive charges on the 787 with no firm end in sight, and its fate in the hands of the FAA," said Vertical Research Partners analyst Rob Stallard.
 The company reported a core operating loss of $4.54 billion in the fourth quarter ended Dec.
 31, compared with a loss of $8.38 billion a year earlier, when the company recorded a $6.5 billion charge due to delays in its 777X jet program.

 Still, Boeing generated positive cash flow in the fourth quarter, representing its first positive cash quarter since early 2019, fueled by 737 MAX deliveries as air travel rebounds from the pandemic.
 Boeing said its 737 program was producing at a rate of 26 per month, up from 19 jets in the earlier quarter.
-It said it was on track to reach production targets of 31 per month in early 2022, though supply-chain risks loom.
+It said it was on track to reach production targets of 31 per month in early 2022, though it faces supply-chain risks.

+Boeing also said it aims to increase its 777/777X production to 3 aircraft per month in 2022 from 2 previously, fueled by orders for 777 freighters amid booming air cargo demand.
+Higher revenue and operating margins in its Global Services Division were hurt by an asset-impairment write down of $220 million due to fluctuating demand and pricing, Boeing said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)